Print

 Notes

 • If using canned beans: add 3 (15oz) cans of black beans to the pot with their canning liquid, where instructed above.
 Do not add the 8 cups of water.
-Stew for just 20-30 minutes.
+Stew covered for just 20-30 minutes.